openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ```
 ### VP Token

 A VP Token is requested by adding a new top level element `vp_token` to the `claims` parameter.
-This element contains the sub elements as defined above.
+This element uses the same syntax as defined by `verifiable_presentations` in [Embedded Verifiable Presentations](#verifiable_presentations).

 #  Examples